-Maglev refers to a form of train using electromagnets to move a train along a track.
+Maglev is a train using electromagnets to elevate and move along a track.

 One set of magnets “floats” or repels the train from the track; another moves the elevated train along the track.
 In some designs, another set of electromagnets repels the train from the track to levitate it above the track.
 The benefit: trains run at faster speeds while using less energy, thanks to the removal of standard “steel wheel on steel rail” friction.

 Research from the 1960s and before has proven the possibility of maglev transportation systems.
 But that was fifty years ago, and maglev transport systems now operate in only three counties: Japan (Nagoya), China (Beijing and Chengdu), and South Korea (Seoul).
 Most of those are considered “low-speed,” operating at maximum speeds under 100 mph.
 Only one —China’s Shanghai Transrapid—qualifies as high-speed.
 If maglev has been proven to work, why hasn’t it become more widespread?

 Maglev promises enviable speed, but with significant premiums in construction costs compared to high-speed rail, and it has yet to meet with large scale adoption.

 The maglev concept has been tested and proven feasible in both high- and low- speed constructions, but maglev systems have not yet been widely built.

 Currently, two principal versions of high-speed maglev technology are in operation or under development worldwide: the Transrapid and the superconducting (SC) maglevs.
 These maglev investments are consistently focused on connecting huge, dense cities close enough to one another that traditional air travel offers limited time savings at enormous environmental costs.
 In these contexts, the clean, convenient, high-speed travel promised by maglev systems has the potential to generate sufficient demand and ridership to prove commercially viable.